DirtyBeastAfterTheToad/LLMidi/readme.md

 7. Copy the plugin to your system’s VST3 directory.

 #### macOS Online-Only Notes

 For mac builds, you can exclude or disable these source files (used only for offline mode):

 - `LlamaRunner.*`
 - `LlmGenAdapter.*`
 - `BackgroundGenerator.*`
 - Any references to them in `PluginProcessor.*`

 This should produce a clean online-only build that runs fully on macOS.
-(Can't verify)
+(Untested)

 ---